FergusLemon/battle/README.md

 ### Tests
 Unit tests can be located in the `spec` directory and can be run from the `battle` directory using the command `rake`.
 Feature tests can be found in the `spec/features` directory, in these feature test files you'll also find user stories (commented out) that relate to the feature tests.

-The Rubocop style guide has been used to inform the style of the code, most recommendations have been updated for and the remaining recommendations can be seen by using the `rubocop` command from the `oystercard` directory.
+The Rubocop style guide has been used to inform the style of the code, most recommendations have been updated for and the remaining recommendations can be seen by using the `rubocop` command from the `battle` directory.
 The decision was made to ignore some recommendations relating to line length due to readability and comments due to the simple nature of the objects that make up the codebase.
+A class varibale has been used in the Game class to allow for persistance of state across HTTP requests to different routes.

 ### Dependencies
 All dependencies can be found in the `Gemfile` and `Gemfile.lock`.
 Bundler was used to manage dependencies.